This tutorial gives you an overview and talks about the fundamentals of SAP Business Objects.

 Discovery and Analysis

-In the second category — Dashboards and Apps (see Below Figure) – the SAP BusinessObjects BI portfolio provides you with products which allow your TT department to create from simple dashboards to complex RI driven applications.
+In the second category — Dashboards and Apps (see Below Figure) – the SAP BusinessObjects BI portfolio provides you with products that allow your TT department to create from simple dashboards to complex RI driven applications.

 In the category Dashboards and Apps you have two products: